evancohen/docs.smart-mirror.io/docs/chromium_speech_keys.md

 GOOGLE_DEFAULT_CLIENT_SECRET=your_client_secret
 ```

 To test that these values were set you can use `printenv` to display all environmental variables on your Pi.
-If your keys do not appear you may need to reboot your device.
+If your keys do not appear you may need to reboot.